 Although first aid and simple care are usually available within the prison itself, prisoners often have to wait before gaining access to secondary and non-urgent care.
 The prisoners are also mostly reluctant to go to community services, due to social stigma and having to be handcuffed.
 Telehealth improves this whole situation too, in addition to improving the cost of medical care in the chains.

 A study by mHealth Intelligence showed that the use of telehealth was more popular within the mental health area than in other areas of health, with 46% of mental health consultations being via telehealth against 22% of medical consultations.

 Other important areas were emergency cases, physiotherapy, support for patients with chronic infections, and preventive care, where the patient can have preventive care at home, without the need to be exposed to the pandemic as there was no imminent need.

 Telehealth was a valuable tool and it saved many lives during these pandemic years, it offered advantages, showed new paths of patient care, and improved the health conditions of many of them, helping to prevent the disease from spreading and more lives being lost.

 All of these advantages will continue to help patients even when the risk of COVID-19 has passed, as mentioned earlier, telehealth has shown positive results even in patients with serious illnesses.

-By using telehealth in your medical practice, you can make your agenda and appointments easier, and more convenient for your patients and for you, the doctor, as you also spend less time commuting, as well as less costs for both sides.
+By using telehealth in your medical practice, you can make your agenda and appointments easier, and more convenient for your patients and for you, the doctor, as you also spend less time commuting, as well as fewer costs for both sides.

 Ninsaúde Apolo can help you with telehealth and many other tips.
 Keep following the blog to stay on top of more content like this.
-Are you a healthcare professional but do not yet use a management software for your clinic or practice?
+Are you a healthcare professional but do not yet use management software for your clinic or practice?
 Meet Ninsaúde Apolo.